 Networks and networking make up the core of the Aleksanteri Institute as well.
 While studying in MARS, you will have a great opportunity to get to know them and make use of them in planning your future career.
 Be active and ask your supervisor or tutor to introduce you to the people and groups you find interesting.

 The international networks are often informal or they might be hard to find.
 Once a year, however, they materialise over a three day conference.
-The Annual Aleksanteri Conference in late October is an event that in normal - non-pandemic - conditions, brings hundreds of scholars of Russian, Eastern European and Eurasian Studies to Helsinki to discuss their research in panels and roundtables.
-In 2021, the theme of the conference is Eurasia and Global Migration.
-For the first time in its 20 years of excistence, all the lectures and panel dicussions of the conference will take place online.
-The upside of this is that the event is now truly accessible for scholars around the globe, and the keynote speakers represent the absolute top of their field of research.
+The Annual Aleksanteri Conference in late October is an event that brings hundreds of scholars of Russian, Eastern European and Eurasian Studies to Helsinki to discuss their research in panels and roundtables.
+In 2022, the theme of the conference is The New Era of Insecurity: How Russia’s War in Ukraine Changes the World.

-The downside is, that while there are plenty of opportunities to get to know people and their work at the conference, this ideally happens over a cup of coffee, glass of wine and some snacks.
-In the present circumstances cocktail parties have reluctantly given way to virtual coffee breaks.
-However, as a MARS student, you are warmly welcome to attend those, too, and in 2022 we will hopefully be able to resume the normal way of socialising.
+In the conference, there are plenty of opportunities to get to know people and their work at the conference conference over a cup of coffee, glass of wine and some snacks.
+As a MARS student, you are warmly welcome to attend those socialising events.

 MARS is not the only study programme coordinated by the Aleksanteri Institute.
 Getting to know fellow students from other study programmes such as